scads-biochem/LigEGFR/README.md

 ## About

 LigEGFR is a novel deep learning architecture for pIC<sub>50</sub> prediction of small molecules against human epidermal growth factor receptor (EGFR) tyrosine kinase.
-The architecture is inspired and adapted from a convolution spatial graph embedding layer (C-SGEL) conducted by graph convolutional networks and incorporated especial molecular descriptors.
-Most interestingly, this model is a notable high performance for the hit compound classification, compared to molecular docking and machine learning approaches.
+The architecture is inspired and adapted from a convolution spatial graph embedding layer (C-SGEL) which is conducted by graph convolutional networks and incorporated especial molecular descriptors.
+This model outperformed baseline machine learning models for predicting pIC<sub>50</sub> and is a notable for higher performance in hit compound classification, compared to molecular docking and machine learning approaches.
 Moreover, our work is the first model that employed a large-scale and non-redundant dataset to enhance the diversity of the small molecules.

-Besides, we developed a user-friendly online platform that is compatible with all devices, and provide a Python executable script, to predict pIC<sub>50</sub> and classify the hit compounds.
-This approach opens a new avenue to apply for the hit and lead compounds discovery via targeted lung cancer therapy, offering a powerful strategy that potentially helps researchers overcome the drawbacks of drug discovery processes, and avoids pitfalls of conventional computation methods.
+We developed a user-friendly online platform with compatibility for all devices and Python executable script to predict pIC<sub>50</sub> and classify the hit compounds.
+This approach opens a new way for applying the hit and lead compounds discovery via targeted lung cancer therapy, offering a powerful strategy that potentially helps researchers overcome the drawbacks of drug discovery processes, and avoids pitfalls of conventional computation methods.

 Herein, we provide LigEGFR web service at https://ligegfr.vistec.ist/, and a Python executable file based-on [Anaconda](https://github.com/scads-biochem/LigEGFR/blob/main/LigEGFR_conda.md) (recommended for Linux and macOS) and [Docker](https://github.com/scads-biochem/LigEGFR/blob/main/LigEGFR_docker.md) (recommended for Windows) installation.

 <img src="c-sgen_propagation.svg" align="center">

-For C-SGEL, this layer is a part of convolution spatial graph embedding network (C-SGEN) architecture.
+For C-SGEL, this layer is a part of the convolution spatial graph embedding network (C-SGEN) architecture.
 For more information, please visit https://doi.org/10.1021/acs.jcim.9b00410

 ## Citation